 Propagation model: [For Further Discussion – This needs to account for path terrain and clutter at the receiver end]

+Other propagation models, suitable for maritime and aeronautical receivers should be added

 The goal is to estimate the dimension of interference areas.
 For doing so, several propagation models can be used; such as ITU-R P.452, ITU-R P.1546 or other models used for mobile radio planning, such as Okumura-Hata.

 For each of the models cited above, the following considerations ca be made: